 Customers are the lifeblood of any business.
 Satisfied customers can become brand ambassadors, shouting your praises to anyone that will listen.
 Keep them happy and they’ll be customers for life.

-Which is why it’s important to occasionally remind them how much they mean to you.
-A customer appreciation letter is a great way to let them know that you’re grateful for their business.
+This is why it’s important to occasionally remind them how much they mean to you.
+Gratitude is a powerful way to build customer loyalty and ensure continued patronage from each valued customer.
+Whether you're working to increase customer satisfaction, looking to get useful customer feedback, or just develop healthy repeat business, a customer appreciation letter is a great way to let your loyal customers know that you’re grateful for their business.

-We’ll discuss a few occasions where expressing thanks is a great idea and offer possible language for use in your own letters.
+We’ll discuss occasions where a professional thank you message is a great idea and offer a few best practices and possible language for use in your own letters.
 Feel free to use them as they are or adapt them however you see fit.

 Whether you respond with your own email or something more formal is up to you.
 If you choose to mail something, consider using Simply Noted to automatically generate authentic-feeling handwritten letters that perfectly capture the sentiment you’re hoping for.